Our Administration and Teachers

 Our director of administration

-Janice Fonger joined the UJS Staff in 2023.
+Janice Schwartz Fonger joined the UJS Staff (again) in 2023.
 Janice grew up at Temple Emanuel, teaching in the Temple religious school and UJS for more than 20 years.
 She also served as a Temple youth leader and Board member.
 Janice spent most of her career in the nonprofit arena currently serving as Director of Training with Michigan CASA (Court Appointed Special Advocates).
-Among Janice’s blessings are husband Lindsay, daughter Celia (who attended UJS), son-in-law Nick and grandpuppy Goose.
+Among Janice’s blessings are husband Lindsay, daughter Celia (UJS alum), son-in-law Nick and grandpuppy Goose.

 Janice Schwartz Fonger